Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is the role of management in Scrum?

 - [x] To facilitate the Scrum Teams with insights and resources that help them improve.
-- [ ] To monitor the Development Team's productivity.
+- [ ] To monitor the Scrum Team's productivity.
 - [ ] To identify and remove people that aren't working hard enough.
-- [ ] To continually monitor staffing levels of the Development Team.
+- [ ] To continually monitor staffing levels of the Developers.

 **[⬆ Back to Top](#table-of-contents)**

-### Which technique is the best way the Scrum Master can ensure that the Development Team communicates effectively with the Product Owner?
+### Which technique is the best way the Scrum Master can ensure that the Developers communicates effectively with the Product Owner?

 - [x] Monitor communications between them and facilitate direct collaboration.
-- [ ] Teach the Development Team to talk in terms of business needs and objectives.
+- [ ] Teach the Developers to talk in terms of business needs and objectives.
 - [ ] Teach the Product Owner about the technologies employed during the Sprints.
 - [ ] Act as a go-between for them.